John-Telek/Pi_SDR/README.md

 DIY SDR for the Raspberry Pi 3b and 4b

 I wanted a dedicated, portable SDR package that was physicaly small in size for field work.
-There are several Amature Radio linux distros available for PC's with SDR but I wanted to start from scratch and slowly make something that everyone wants and likes for the Pi by giving you a say in it.
+There are several Amature Radio linux distros available for PC's and the Pi with SDR but I wanted to start from scratch and slowly make something that everyone wants and likes for the Pi by giving you a say in it.
 As not all apps are available in the software repository I thought that I could detail the buid instructions on this site so everyone else can do it.
 Get everyone